 FACSIMILE: +855 23 210 531

-LA ROSE BOUTIQUE & SPA (****L): Though the classy white facade had been vaguely inspired by the French-colonial style, the Governor's House small sister hotel interior reflects a Zen adaptation of Angkor Wat architecture with a modern, soothing touch.
+LA ROSE BOUTIQUE & SPA (****L): Though the classy white facade had been vaguely inspired by the French-colonial style, this distinguished hotel reflects a Zen adaptation of Angkor Wat architecture, with a modern, soothing touch.

 Opened in 2012 in one of the rare wealthy areas of Phnom Penh, neighboured by colonial mansions, embassies, ministries and international schools, with a central but not really touristic location (the Quays are a 10 minutes tuk-tuk ride away), the hotel is perfectly convenient for a successful stay.
 Though Norodom Blvd is reputed one of the busiest streets in Phnom Penh, silence and relaxation are the two principal qualities at La Rose.

 The service is unique, indeed, as expected in a four star luxury, very boutique hotel.
 But it comes with a bonus: many guests don't know that they do a good action upon booking at La Rose: the young, smiling and enthusiastic staff comes from the poorest regions of Cambodia, and much better than donated money, received the PSE (“Pour un Sourire d'Enfant”) complete training by the best hoteliers to proudly join this quick developing industry.
 This made anticipating receptionists with a more than decent knowledge of English language, kind waiters in the delicious restaurant & bar, supervised by a friendly, permanently available general manager imported from the excellent Sunway Hotel where we stayed one year ago.